cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 }
 ```

 Voila!
 Now the services should be accessible from outside the cluster.
-Now that we have a production like Kubernetes deployment serving GraphQL operations from the platform, let's dive into protecting the application using **externalized authorization policies using the Cloudentity platform** without altering the application code at all.
+Now that we have a production-like Kubernetes deployment serving GraphQL operations from the platform, let's dive into protecting the application using **externalized authorization policies using the Cloudentity platform** without altering the application code at all.

 ## Authorization Policy administration in Cloudentity authorization platform

 * Sign up for a [free Cloudentity Authorization SaaS account](https://authz.cloudentity.io/register)
-* Set up a new workspace(aka OAuth authorization server) in the Cloudentity authorization Platform
+* Set up a new workspace (aka OAuth authorization server) in the Cloudentity authorization Platform

 ![Cloudentity istio microperimeter authorization](acp-istio-authorization.jpeg)